 What to Bring on Your Ontario Ski Trips

 If you’re getting more serious about downhill skiing, I recommend buying your own pair of skis rather than renting them.
 I suggest browsing this collection of mens skis or this collection of womens skis online to find the best deal.
 You can also find great prices on snowboards here.
+If you’re new to owning skis and not sure where to start, I recommend checking out this guide to downhill skis to make an educated decision when it comes to sports gear.

 It’s also very important that you bundle up with the proper clothing when you hit the slopes.
 It’s essential that you bring a proper ski jacket that’s warm and insulated.
 Compare prices on mens ski jackets and womens ski jackets to find the best prices.
 It’s also a must to wear snow pants, and they don’t have to be expensive.
 Here are affordable snowpants for men and snowpants for women).